How to Get Freelance Writing Experience as a New Writer: 5 Ways to Build Your Skills

 Guest posting is a brilliant way to build up your credibility as a new writer.
 Many popular websites with huge readerships need writers to contribute content.
 Most will not pay you, but you’re allowed a link in the article bio, to your blog or chosen social media account.

 This means readers of your article can click through to check you out.
-And if you post high quality guest posts, you might get noticed by someone needing a writer, or the publication themselves, who may ask you to become a paid contributer.
+And if you post high-quality guest posts, you might get noticed by someone needing a writer, or the publication themselves, who may ask you to become a paid contributor.

 You can start a blog on your writing website.
 Or start something completely different in a niche subject that interests you.

 Just about every business, magazine or entrepreneur in the world is on LinkedIn.
 This platform is Facebook for businesses, allowing them to connect and show off what they do.

 As a new writer, you should have a professional-looking LinkedIn profile, telling people what you can do for them.
 Don’t just say ‘’I’m a writer.’’
 Say ‘’ I help e-commerce stores get more traffic with SEO optimized content, or whatever you do.

 LinkedIn has a ‘’write an article’’ feature on the timeline.
 Once you have a great profile set up, you can publish articles daily or weekly.
 If your dream client is on LinkedIn, they might just notice your content and reach out to you.

 Points 1 – 4 do count as building your portfolio.
 You can share the links to any content you’ve written online with prospective writing clients.
 But if you don’t want to publish content online, you can simple write articles in Word and save them in a folder.